AudioKit/ROMPlayer/README.md

 I have tried to streamline this code.
 There is a focus on the core-functionality to make it easy-to-understand.
 That being said, audio programming can be challenging.
 This may be difficult for complete beginners.
 And, new frameworks can be overwhelming, even for experienced developers.

+**CocoaPods**
+This repo uses CocoaPods to easily add AudioKit to your project.

+Using the `Terminal` app in your mac, change directories to the folder that contains this project.
+The correct directory contains a file called `podfile`

+Run `pod install` from the command line.
+This will add AudioKit & AudioKit UI to project

+Then open `RomPlayer.xcworkspace` in Xcode

 ## Requirements